 How to Enforce Safety Rules

 Between 2018 and 2019, scooter-related injuries doubled.
-However, doctors generally agree that traumatic scooter-related injuries and deaths can be prevented by wearing a helmet.
-Bird and Lime both recommend that riders wear helmets, but wearing one is not a requirement to rent the scooter.
-When it comes to mopeds, each rented Revel moped comes with two helmets for the rider and a passenger, but many riders choose not to wear them.
+However, doctors generally agree that wearing a helmet can prevent traumatic scooter-related injuries and deaths.
+Bird and Lime recommend that riders wear helmets, but wearing one is not required to rent the scooter.
+Regarding mopeds, each rented Revel moped comes with two helmets for the rider and a passenger, but many riders choose not to wear them.
 Because electric scooter and moped companies face challenges enforcing safety rules, they continue to see rising scooter-related injuries being attributed to their products.

 And for New York City lawmakers, finding ways to enforce safety measures on electric scooters has proven to be a setback in legalizing their use.
-Most of the riders who get into accidents while riding electric scooters are inexperienced and not wearing safety gear.
-Finding ways to enforce safety precautions and provide training programs for new riders will be scooter companies’ and lawmakers’ next priority.
+Most riders who get into accidents while riding electric scooters are inexperienced.
+Many are not wearing safety gear.
+Scooter companies ‘ and lawmakers ‘ next priority will be finding ways to enforce safety precautions and provide training programs for new riders.

 Contact a New York Accident Attorney

-If you were injured in a scooter accident, you may be entitled to financial compensation.
-Scooter-related injuries are on the rise, and it is not uncommon for clients, both riders and pedestrians, to win compensation after an accident.
+You may be entitled to financial compensation if you were injured in a scooter accident.
+Scooter-related injuries are on the rise.
+It is not uncommon for clients, riders, and pedestrians to win compensation after an accident.
 Please do not hesitate to contact the New York accident attorneys at Hach & Rose, LLP to inquire how much your case could be worth.
 Our number is (212) 779-0057.